My Home Page with Links to My Other

 Roszak

-Roszak argues that important distinctions
+Roszak argues important distinctions

-should be made among wisdom, knowledge and information.
+should be made among wisdom, knowledge, and information.
 Information processing,

 what computers do, is far from wisdom.
 Wise individuals figure out how to solve